Finding homeowners insurance doesn’t need to be confusing. Compare North Carolina rates by city and company below.

 Because hurricanes can cause widespread destruction, insurance companies remain hesitant to assume the full risk of hurricanes as a whole.
 If you live in North Carolina, you could face increased risk of suffering hurricane damage.
 In fact, 32,282 single-family residences are exceptionally vulnerable to hurricane damage in North Carolina.*

 If you live near the coast, it's essential to verify the details of your homeowners insurance policy because a basic home policy won't be sufficient to cover the costs of repairing damage caused by hurricanes — you would need separate windstorm and flood insurance policies, which would work together to cover repairs or replacements.
 Depending on your location, your insurer may make it compulsory to have a separate hurricane deductible if you reside in an area that's at high risk for hurricanes.
+The average cost of homeowners insurance with a 2% hurricane deductible in North Carolina is $933 per year.

 While “hurricane insurance” doesn’t actually exist as a standalone product, most homeowners insurance policies will typically cover perils associated with such storms.
 You will, however, likely face what’s known as a “hurricane” or “windstorm” deductible if you reside in a hurricane-prone area.
 Only triggered in certain conditions, these specialized deductibles work differently than the deductible for a standard peril.
 For a start, they are oftentimes more expensive, based on a percentage of your home's overall value.
 It's important to note, however, that flooding is almost never covered through a standard home insurance policy.
 The National Flood Insurance Program can provide this coverage in most cases.